leahbanks/BE_nc_news/README.md

 ## 📝 Description

 NC News API is a RESTful API built using Javascript, Node.js, PostgreSQL and Express.js.
-It has been designed to provide the functionality behind and interactive web application, which will as a Reddit-style news aggregation and comments board.
+It has been designed to provide the functionality behind and interactive web application, which will serve as a Reddit-style news aggregation and comments board.

 ## End Points